Disclaimer: We may receive a commission for products purchased through some links in this article.

 Knowing how fast technology advance, getting the best computer now will help to ensure it will still perform as software advances and places a greater demand on your processor in the coming years.
 Spending a little more on a fast processor with speeds above 3 or even 4 GHz is a smart investment to make in the future of your audio production laptop.

 Equally as important is the RAM.
-8GB is fine, but you really need 10GB and above in order to effectively multitask and run several software and internet tabs in the background.
-The reason why you should aim for 16GB is that soon this level will become the benchmark itself.
-We’re in 2020 now, with newer more future-ready, so you won’t need to replace your laptop for music production as early.
+8GB will still work with some less-demanding DAW software, but you really need 10GB and above in order to effectively multitask and run several plugins and VST’s in the background.
+The reason why you should aim for 16GB is that soon this level will become the benchmark itself, as you can now buy a 32GB ram laptop.
+We’re in a fast period of tech advancement now.
+Selecting a newer, more future-ready laptop can save you from the need to replace your laptop for music production as early.

 Reliable and fast connections with external devices is a vital component to successful music production.
 Audio interfaces require fast speeds to minimize latency while transferring data to and from your laptop.
 More latency could directly translate into poor quality audio, or even prevent your project from advancing entirely.
 Knowing what ports you need on a laptop before buying is essential.